Haptigation-Student-Project/Documentation/docs/General Info/pitch.md

 Cyclists and bikers, in particular, face a dangerous dilemma: they need navigation guidance while simultaneously requiring complete visual and auditory awareness of their surroundings.
 Current solutions force users to compromise their safety by diverting attention to screens or blocking environmental sounds with headphones.

-Blind and deaf people, have a special challange in navigating as well:
+Visually and hearing impaired individuals have a special challenge in navigating as well:

 They often require external help, which we can partially provide.

 ---